Nelfe80/RetroBat-Marquee-Manager/README.md

 </p>
 <h2>Configuring events.ini File</h2>
 <p>
 Configure events.ini to specify paths for marquees and other key settings like accepted formats, MPV path and ImageMagick path, etc. This file is crucial for the marquee system to function properly.
+(MarqueeRetroAchievements = true in events.ini file to activate RetroAchievements or MarqueeAutoScraping = true to scrap banners...)
 </p>
 <h2>Download and install marquees</h2>
 You can download marquees here then install in the default folder "C:\RetroBat\marquees\images" :<br>